cestella/cestella.github.io/_posts/2014-05-07-senate-speech-investigation.markdown

 Future Work
 ---

 I'd be very interested to see if the t-sne algorithm can be implemented or parallelized via Spark which would open it up to much larger datasets.
 As it stands, the algorithm (in naive form) is $O(n^2)$, but there is a variant called [Barnes-Hut SNE](http://arxiv.org/abs/1301.3342) ( L.J.P. van der Maaten.
 Barnes-Hut-SNE.
-In Proceedings of the International Conference on Learning Representations, 2013) which is $O(nlog(n))$.
+In Proceedings of the International Conference on Learning Representations, 2013) which is $O(n\log(n))$.

 Also, I'm interested in visualizing other texts.
 I think this is an interesting and fascinating way to explore a corpus of data.
 I'll leave the rest of the ideas for future blog posts.
 You can expect one describing the challenges of a spark implementation soon, I expect.